ankubisht987/whatbytes-intern-assignment/README.md

 Healthcare Backend API
-A robust backend service for a healthcare application built with Django and Django REST Framework.
-This API provides functionalities for user management, patient and doctor records, and the mapping between them, all secured with JWT authentication.
+A robust and secure backend API for a healthcare management application, built with Django and Django REST Framework.
+This service provides a complete solution for user authentication, managing patient and doctor records, and establishing relationships between them.

+Table of Contents
+Key Features

+Technology Stack

+Getting Started

+Prerequisites

+Installation and Setup

+API Endpoint Guide

+Authentication

+Doctors

+Patients

+Mappings

+Usage Workflow

+Admin Interface

-Features 🚀
+Key Features ✨
-JWT Authentication: Secure user authentication using JSON Web Tokens.
+Secure JWT Authentication: State-of-the-art user authentication using djangorestframework-simplejwt.

-User Registration & Login: Endpoints for creating new user accounts and logging in.

-Patient Management: Full CRUD (Create, Read, Update, Delete) operations for patient records.
+Complete Patient Management: Full CRUD (Create, Read, Update, Delete) capabilities for patient data.

-Doctor Management: Full CRUD operations for doctor records.
+Complete Doctor Management: Full CRUD capabilities for doctor profiles.

-Patient-Doctor Mapping: Functionality to link patients with doctors.

-Permission Control: Users can only view and manage the patient records they have created.
+Role-Based Permissions: Users can only access and manage the patient records that they have personally created, ensuring data privacy.

+Relational Mapping: A dedicated endpoint to create and manage the many-to-many relationships between patients and doctors.

+Scalable Architecture: Built with a clean and organized structure that is easy to extend.

-Technologies Used 🛠️
+Technology Stack 🛠️
+Backend Framework: Django

-Backend: Django, Django REST Framework
+API Framework: Django REST Framework (DRF)

 Database: PostgreSQL

-Authentication: djangorestframework-simplejwt

-Environment Variables: python-decouple

-Setup and Installation
+Authentication: JSON Web Tokens (JWT)

+Configuration: python-decouple for managing environment variables.

+Getting Started 🚀
-Follow these steps to get the project running locally.
+Follow these instructions to set up and run the project on your local machine.

-1. Prerequisites
+Prerequisites
-Python 3.8+
+Python (version 3.8 or higher)

 PostgreSQL

+A code editor like VS Code

+Installation and Setup
-2. Clone the Repository
+Clone the Repository
-Bash

 git clone <your-repository-url>
 cd healthcare_project
-3. Set Up Virtual Environment
-Bash

-# Create a virtual environment
+Create and Activate a Virtual Environment

+# For Windows
 python -m venv venv

-# Activate it (Windows)
 venv\Scripts\activate

-# Activate it (macOS/Linux)
+# For macOS/Linux
+python3 -m venv venv
 source venv/bin/activate

-4. Install Dependencies
+Install Project Dependencies
-Bash

 pip install -r requirements.txt

-5. Configure Environment Variables
+Configure Environment Variables
-Create a .env file in the project root directory.
-You can copy the example below.
+Create a .env file in the project's root directory and populate it with your credentials.

-Code snippet

-# .env file
+.env example:

-SECRET_KEY='your-strong-and-unique-secret-key'
+SECRET_KEY='your-super-secret-key-goes-here'
 DB_NAME='healthcare_db'
-DB_USER='your_db_user'
-DB_PASSWORD='your_db_password'
+DB_USER='your_postgres_username'
+DB_PASSWORD='your_postgres_password'
 DB_HOST='localhost'
 DB_PORT='5432'

-6. Set Up the Database
+Set Up the PostgreSQL Database
-Connect to PostgreSQL and create the database and user role.
+You must create the database and user role in PostgreSQL before running the application.

-SQL

--- Run these commands in psql
+-- Connect to psql as a superuser
-CREATE ROLE your_db_user WITH LOGIN PASSWORD 'your_db_password';
+CREATE ROLE your_postgres_username WITH LOGIN PASSWORD 'your_postgres_password';
-CREATE DATABASE healthcare_db OWNER your_db_user;
+CREATE DATABASE healthcare_db OWNER your_postgres_username;

-7. Run Migrations
+Apply Database Migrations
-Apply the database migrations to create the necessary tables.
+This will create the necessary tables in your database.

-Bash

-python manage.py migrate
+python manage.py makemigrations api python manage.py migrate
-8. Run the Server
-Start the Django development server.

-Bash
+Launch the Server!

 python manage.py runserver
-The API will be available at http://127.0.0.1:8000/.

-API Endpoints
-All endpoints are prefixed with /api/.

-Endpoint	Method	Description	Auth Required
-/register/	POST	Register a new user.
-No
-/token/	POST	Log in to obtain JWT access and refresh tokens.
-No /token/refresh/	POST	Get a new access token using a refresh token.
-No /doctors/	GET, POST	List all doctors or create a new one.
-Yes /doctors/<id>/	GET, PUT, DELETE	Retrieve, update, or delete a specific doctor.
-Yes /patients/	GET, POST	List your patients or create a new one.
-Yes /patients/<id>/	GET, PUT, DELETE	Retrieve, update, or delete one of your patients.
-Yes /mappings/	GET, POST	List all mappings or link a patient to a doctor.
-Yes /mappings/<id>/	GET, DELETE	Retrieve or delete a specific mapping.
-Yes

-Export to Sheets
-Example Usage
-Register a user by sending a POST request to /api/register/.

-Log in by sending a POST request to /api/token/ with the user's credentials to get an access token.

-Access a protected endpoint (e.g., GET /api/patients/) by including the token in the Authorization header:
-Authorization: Bearer <your_access_token>
+The API is now live and accessible at http://127.0.0.1:8000/.

+API Endpoint Guide 📖
+All endpoints are prefixed with /api.
+Authentication is required for all endpoints except for registration and login.

+Authentication
+Method

+Endpoint

+Description

+POST

+/register/

+Creates a new user account.

+POST

+/token/

+Logs a user in and returns access/refresh JWT tokens.

+POST

+/token/refresh/

+Provides a new access token using a valid refresh token.

+Doctors
+Method

+Endpoint

+Description

+GET

+/doctors/

+Retrieves a list of all doctors.

+POST

+/doctors/

+Creates a new doctor record.

+GET

+/doctors/<id>/

+Retrieves details of a specific doctor.

+PUT

+/doctors/<id>/

+Updates the details of a specific doctor.

+DELETE

+/doctors/<id>/

+Deletes a specific doctor.

+Patients
+Method

+Endpoint

+Description

+GET

+/patients/

+Retrieves a list of patients created by the logged-in user.

+POST

+/patients/

+Creates a new patient record, assigned to the logged-in user.

+GET

+/patients/<id>/

+Retrieves a specific patient owned by the user.

+PUT

+/patients/<id>/

+Updates a specific patient owned by the user.

+DELETE

+/patients/<id>/

+Deletes a specific patient owned by the user.

+Mappings
+Method

+Endpoint

+Description

+POST

+/mappings/

+Creates a link between a patient and a doctor.

+GET

+/mappings/<id>/

+Retrieves details of a specific mapping.

+DELETE

+/mappings/<id>/

+Deletes a specific patient-doctor mapping.

+Usage Workflow 📈
+Register: Create an account via the /api/register/ endpoint.

+Login: Send your credentials to /api/token/ to receive your JWT access token.

+Authorize: For all protected requests, include the token in the Authorization header.

+Header Key: Authorization

+Header Value: Bearer <your_access_token>

+Interact: Make requests to the API endpoints to manage your data.

+Admin Interface 🧑‍💻
+This project includes a fully functional Django Admin interface for easy data management.

+Create a Superuser

+python manage.py createsuperuser

+Follow the prompts to create your admin account.

+Access the Admin Panel
+Navigate to http://127.0.0.1:8000/admin/ in your browser and log in with your superuser credentials.